Auchtermuchty: Amenities

-Cultural references
+In popular culture

 Auchtermuchty was the setting for The Wife of Auchtermuchty, a comic Scots poem of the late Middle Ages.

 The town was used as the location for Tannochbrae in the 1990s ITV series Dr. Finlay.

 The town's church is mentioned in James Hogg's The Private Memoirs and Confessions of a Justified Sinner, as was Herald Law, a hill to the north if the village, in an area known historically as "The Holy Land".

 In The Family Ness theme song, You'll Never Find A Nessie In The Zoo, the refrain states "You can go to Auchtermuchty and to Drumnadrochit too, but you'll never find a Nessie in the zoo".

 Auchtermuchty was often referred to by John Junor in the Sunday Express: "John Junor's editorial approach was simple: articulate the fears and preoccupations of Middle England and liven them up with dollops of hokey Scottish folk wisdom.
 In his column for the paper, Junor lit upon the small Scottish town of Auchtermuchty and made it into his own personal Brigadoon, a place of solemn courtesy to one's betters and implacable hostility to outsiders."

 Auchtermuchty is mentioned in a song from the album Legends from Beyond the Galactic Terrorvortex by symphonic metal band Gloryhammer.

+In a popular 1999 beer advertisement, an actor plays a tourist wearing a foxtail cap, explaining, "When I told the folks back home I was coming to Auchtermuchty, they said wear the fox hat" (which sounds like "Where the fuck's that").
+Ten years later, the town hosted its first "Wear The Fox Hat" comedy festival.